ASoldo/rust_ml_ai/README.md

 - `just vision-rtsp` runs the pipeline against an RTSP URI (override `source=…` as needed; append `flags='--nvdec'` to force GPU decode).
 - `just gst-rtsp-server` spawns a lightweight RTSP server on port 8554 backed by `/dev/video0` for local testing.
 - `just gst-udp-stream` starts a local GStreamer UDP sender (useful if you want to feed another restreamer).
+- `just vision-batch` showcases a heavier configuration (`--processors 4 --batch-size 2`) for benchmarking on larger GPUs.
 - Use `just check`, `just fmt`, and `just lint` to keep the workspace clean.

 ## Environment Requirements